 Medication use.
 Prescription medicines such as steroids and thyroid hormones may cause osteoporosis.
 Ask your doctor how to counter this side effect.

 Smoking.
 Cigarettes contain chemicals that are harmful to bone cells, according to the NOF.
 Smoking might also make it more difficult for your body to absorb calcium.

 Exercise.
 Weight-bearing exercises such as walking, jogging or playing tennis will help strengthen bones and prevent osteoporosis if they're done on a regular basis.

 Another important choice is getting screened for osteoporosis.
 All women should be regularly screened starting at age 65, according to the U.S. Preventive Services Task Force.
 Postmenopausal women under 65 who have been determined to be at increased risk of osteoporosis by their doctor should also be screened.

 The treatment plan

 If you have osteoporosis, your doctor can help you make lifestyle changes that protect and strengthen your bones.
 You may also be given medicines to slow, stop or reverse bone loss.
 Medicines used to treat osteoporosis include:

 - Calcitonin, a natural hormone that can help increase bone density.
-It is available as an injection or nasal spray.
+A synthetic form is available as an injection or nasal spray.

 - Bisphosphonates, which can slow bone loss and increase bone density.
 They're taken in pill form, first thing in the morning, on an empty stomach.